 It’s hard to believe we are almost at February’s halfway mark.
 Who is still going strong with their resolutions?
 For those of you still going strong, CONGRATULATIONS!
 Keep it up.

-This time of year, in the benefits arena, is a great opportunity for employers to focus on your employees.
-Use this time to review data and build upon the high emotions running through the offices as staff members talk about their latest diets, exercises or quitting of bad habits.
+This time of year, in the benefits arena, is a great opportunity for employers to focus on their employees.
+Use this time to review data and build upon the high emotions running through the offices as staff members talk about their latest diets, exercises, or quitting of bad habits.

 Look at the health of your population and create a plan to conduct outreach.
 You have the audience right now, do not waste it!

 If you are relying on the insurance carrier model to be the gatekeeper of increased population health, do not hold your breath.
 We live and work in a reactive health care world – one where doctors see patients for 10-15 minutes and push through as many as possible each day.
 A world where adherence to proper medication and appropriate levels of care are not monitored nearly enough and most importantly, those that are attempting the outreach are usually unsuccessful because the personal relationship between the employee and the physician or insurance company is not there.